 Villages close to Taipei

-Taiwan’s famous 'cat village' is home to hundreds of stray tabbies, calicos, and many others.
-Felines of all shapes, sizes and colours can be seen walking on the roofs, playing in the alleys, or napping on warm paving stones.
-Houtong has become a weekend destination for cat lovers and couples looking for a fun day trip just outside of the capital.
+Taiwan's famous 'cat village' is home to hundreds of stray tabbies, calicos and many others.
+Felines of all shapes, sizes and colours can walk on roofs, play in alleys, or nap on warm paving stones.
+Houtong has become a weekend destination for cat lovers and couples looking for a fun day trip just outside the capital.
 Expats can get to Houtong from Taipei via train, bus or taxi.

 Local delicacies and fresh seafood are sold from a low row of shops in the town, and hand-worked leather goods, original artwork, and countless other treasures are just waiting to be scooped up by savvy shoppers.
-Of course, Jiufen is most renowned as a tea-drinking destination and there are countless teahouses spread around the town’s hills overlooking the Pacific.
+Of course, Jiufen is most renowned as a tea-drinking destination, and myriad teahouses are spread around the town's hills overlooking the Pacific.

 Beaches and seaside getaways

-About an hour away by train, Fulong has a great selection of small guesthouses and hotels and is everything one could want in a day or weekend trip.
-In recent years, Fulong has become a popular getaway for holidaygoers trying to beat the heat during the summer months, so expats should plan to leave early on a hot day because it can be crowded.
+About an hour away by train, Fulong has a great selection of small guest houses and hotels and is everything one could want in a day or weekend trip.
+Recently, Fulong has become a popular getaway for holiday-goers trying to beat the heat during the summer months, so expats should plan to leave early on a hot day because it can be crowded.

 Tou Cheng Beach